resurfaceio/iac/aws/README.md

 For more information, please visit our [aws-kds](https://github.com/resurfaceio/aws-kds) repo.

-## ECS
+## Running Graylog API Security on ECS

 Currently, this option is not supported.
+If you are interested, please let us know by opening an issue for us to allocate resources to bring this option up to date.

 ## More info
 Please, visit [our docs](https://resurface.io/docs) to learn more about Graylog API Security.